These tools make it easy for us to set up the development environment, everything is handled by scripts provided in the Core's

 git fetch https://github.com/arkecosystem/core develop:develop git checkout develop

 This will ensure that your local files reflect those of the Core's development branch.

 Finally, we can set up the entire repository with one command:

 If you wish to run tests from this point, follow the instructions in the docker guide (use case #1).
-Then, you may run tests on the whole repository or individual packages with
+Then, you may run tests on the whole repository with

 Just follow those steps and you are ready to get started.
 Happy Hacking!